stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - Use an Infrastructure as Code tool to manage AWS resources for the cluster itself
 - Delegate control of AWS resources for the applications on the cluster to automation that also runs on the cluster
 - Use a [GitOps](https://www.gitops.tech/) tool to manage application configuration
+- Use a configuration that can be quickly deployed.
+The code can be customised to add features or enhance security.

 ### Out of Scope